slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"We are all atheists about most of the gods that humanity has ever believed in.
 Some of us just go one god further."
 -- Richard Dawkins [1941]*

+> *"Religion is for people who fear hell, spirituality is for people who have been there."
+-- David Bowie [1947]*

 > *"There is something irremediably sad at an atheist’s funeral." (...)
 "Those who think religion is about belief don’t understand religion, and don’t understand belief."